Willie Colon (American football)

-Willie Colon (born April 9, 1983) is a former American football player.
-He was drafted by the Pittsburgh Steelers in the fourth round of the 2006 NFL Draft.
+Willie Colon (born April 9, 1983) is an American former professional football guard.
+He was selected by the Pittsburgh Steelers in the fourth round of the 2006 NFL draft.
 He was part of the Steelers' Super Bowl XLIII victory over the Arizona Cardinals.
 He played college football at Hofstra University.
-He currently co-hosts Morning Men with Evan Cohen and Mike Babchik on Mad Dog Sports Radio.
+He currently is a guest sports analyst for First Things First on Fox Sports 1 (FS1).

-High school/college career
+Early life and college

 Colon attended Cardinal Hayes High School in The Bronx.
 As a senior, he received the Cardinal Hayes Outstanding Defensive Player Award as the defensive MVP.
 He chose to attend Hofstra, majoring in interdisciplinary studies.
 Colon is of Puerto Rican descent.

 Professional career

 Pittsburgh Steelers

-Colon was selected by the Pittsburgh Steelers in the fourth round (131st overall) of the 2006 NFL Draft.
+Colon was selected by the Pittsburgh Steelers in the fourth round (131st overall) of the 2006 NFL draft.
 He started the first two games of his career in Weeks 16 and 17 of the 2006 season, replacing an injured Max Starks.
 This sparked a position battle with Starks for starting right tackle, which continued through an unspectacular 2007 season.
-Colon was a member of the Steelers' Super Bowl XLIII championship team.
+Colon was a member of the Steelers' Super Bowl XLIII championship team of 2008–2009, winning the game against the Arizona Cardinals.
 He re-signed with the Steelers after the 2008 season for a one-year deal worth $2.2 million.

 While working out during the offseason in June 2010, Colon tore his Achilles tendon, forcing him to miss the entire 2010 NFL season.

 On July 29, 2011, Colon signed a five-year deal worth $29 million with the Steelers.
 In week 1 against the Baltimore Ravens, Colon tore his triceps and missed the rest of the season.

 Colon was released from the Steelers on March 13, 2013.